simonpoole1/rachel-build/README.md

 rachel-build
 ============

-Build process for RACHEL installations
+An automated build process for RACHEL.
+This is a work in progress and doesn't do anything useful yet.